 Understanding 5G NR coverage in real-life environments is just as important as it is for all other technologies.
 The introduction of new frequencies and features, such as 3.7 GHz and beamforming respectively, make testing particularly important and challenging, despite numerous simulations executed by industry players.
 Conducting measurements in pre-commercial network trials is the only way to gain new insights and to overcome doubts and uncertainties before the technology’s commercial launch.

 With pre-commercial 5G NR network trials underway, Rohde & Schwarz mobile network testing (MNT) has already had the opportunity to execute 5G NR field measurements.
 In collaboration with a tier-1 mobile network operator, measurements in the 3.7 GHz frequency band were conducted in a European country in August 2018.

-During these measurements, we observed the following: Bearing the higher than normal frequency band in mind, we were surprised at how the 5G NR beamforming capabilities benefit the achievable coverage.
+During these measurements, we observed the following: Bearing in mind the higher than normal frequency band, it was surprising how the 5G NR beamforming capabilities benefit the achievable coverage.
 This also applies to the synchronization signals and broadcast channels.